 Introduce yourself to Ayurveda and soothe your tired eyes!

 Your eyes use the majority of your sensory energy.
 They are the organs of sight, a source of connection and learning.
-Vision is meant to be a gateway to beauty and inspiration.
+While, vision is meant to be a gateway to beauty and inspiration.

 The eyes are the home of Alochaka Pitta and can get overheated.
 Keeping your eyes lubricated and relaxed is a challenge in today’s visual world.

-We spend much of our day in short focus.
-Long hours are the norm.
-We look at screens all day—phone, TV, and computer.
-Harsh lights and drying electromagnetic radiation abound.
+We spend much of our day in short-focus.
+We look at screens all day—phone, TV, and computer, harsh lights, and drying electromagnetic radiation abound.

 On a daily or weekly basis, here are some simple actions you can take to support your eyes and your vision.

 Remember to blink.
-Blink every few lines when reading the screen, or at a minimum three times per page.
+Blink every few lines when reading the screen or at a minimum of three times per page.
 If that doesn’t work, look away from the book or screen periodically to blink.
 Blinking helps relax and lubricate the eyes.

 Rub your palms together for a few seconds to warm them.
-Gently place right hand over right eye and left hand over left eye with the heel of your hand on the lower orbital socket.
+Gently place your right hand over the right eye and left hand over the left eye with the heel of your hand on the lower orbital socket.

 Do this for seven minutes, and you feel great.
 Your eyes are in darkness and this provides a quick but deep rest that blocks outside stimulation and eases tired, blurry eyes.

-Place a small amount of coconut oil on the tip of you pinky finger.
-Slowly circle your finger tip from your inner eye crease up under your eyebrow around the outer eye and back to the inner eye.
+Place a small amount of coconut oil on the tip of your pinky finger.
+Slowly circle your fingertip from your inner eye, crease up under your eyebrow around the outer eye and back to the inner eye.
 Don’t pull or drag the skin.